horaceg/resume/resume.md

 2019 - now
 :   <details open><summary>*Data scientist* in R&D at **Deepki** (Paris, France)</summary>

-    Data science in ESG topics for more energy efficient buildings.
+    Data science improving energy efficiency of buildings.
 Worked on:

     - A tool to query heterogenous databases with HTTP REST APIs.
     - Bayesion modelling of consumption from location, floor area and usage.